 Now that we have computed the dihedral angles for two amino acid residues, it is natural to ask whether these measurements are typical.
-In fact, one way of characterizing proteins' secondary structures is by their φ (phi) and ψ (psi) angles.
+In fact, one way of characterizing proteins' secondary structures is by their $\phi$ (phi) and $\psi$ (psi) angles.

-A common way to represent the distribution of backbone dihedral angles is a Ramachandran plot.
-Ramachandran plots are two-dimensional heat maps, which represent the number of residues in a structure for a given φ and ψ .
+A common way to represent the distribution of backbone dihedral angles is a Ramachandran plot (also known as a Ramachandran diagram).
+Ramachandran plots are two-dimensional heat maps, which represent the number of residues in a given set of structures for a given $\phi$ and $\psi$ .